synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 In many cases, tuples and byte-lists can be used interchangeably.

-Tuples have the advantage of being able to hold more than “just bytes”.
+Tuples have the advantage of being able to hold more than "just bytes".
 SNAPpy byte-lists have the advantage of being **more compact**.
 They are just as small as character strings (and in fact, share the same RAM inside of the SNAP Node).

 **NOTE** – this marks the end of the SNAPpy script walk-throughs.
 In the next section we will be discussing source code that runs on the E20 Gateway.